-Each E3000 Series gas chlorination system consists of the following:
+Each 9000 Series gas chlorination system consists of the following:

-1. The vacuum regulator(s) which mount on the chlorine cylinders.
+- 1. The vacuum regulators which mount on the chlorine cylinders. - 2.
+A wall mounted flow meter with manual control valve.

-A flow meter with manual control valve that can be mounted on the regulator or on the wall.
-The ejector, with nozzle and diffuser, mounts directly to the pipe line, tank, wet well, or to a solution line.
+3. The ejector, with nozzle and diffuser, mounts directly to the pipe line, tank, wet well, or to a solution line.